 Many people want strong and healthy hair, especially as they grow older.

-Although you can’t change factors like age and genetics, diet is one thing you have control over.
-In fact, consuming a diet lacking the right nutrients can lead to hair loss.
+Consuming a diet lacking the right nutrients can lead to hair loss.

-On the other hand, eating a balanced diet with the right nutrients can help promote hair growth, especially if you’re experiencing hair loss due to poor nutrition.
+Eating a balanced diet that is rich in these vitamins and minerals may help promote hair growth, especially if you’re experiencing hair loss due to poor nutrition.

-Eating adequate protein is important for hair growth because hair follicles are made of mostly protein.
+Eating adequate protein is important for hair growth because hair follicles are mostly made of protein.
 A lack of protein in the diet has been shown to promote hair loss (

 Biotin is essential for the production of a hair protein called keratin, which is why biotin supplements are often marketed for hair growth.
-Research has also shown that consuming more biotin can help improve hair growth in people with a biotin deficiency (2).
+Research has also shown that consuming more biotin can help improve hair growth in people with a biotin deficiency (3).

-Summary Eggs are a great source of protein and biotin, which are important for hair health and growth.
+Eggs are a great source of protein and biotin, which are important for hair health and growth.
 A deficiency in either of these nutrients has been linked to hair loss.

 This includes vitamin C, which has strong antioxidant properties.